kevinsimper/kevinsimper.dk/app/blog/posts/the-modern-frontend-workflow.md

 ## Conclusion

-The modern frontend workflow is free from lock-in, allows resuable building blocks *with webcomponents*, easily sharable flows *with storybooks*, building highly interactive components *with react.js*, expressive encapsulated styling *with css modules*, quick iterations and developing *with cra or next*, declartive data fetching *with graphql*, ensure extensive testing *with jest and typescript* and simulate real world browsers e2e testing with Cypress.
+The modern frontend workflow is free from lock-in, allows resuable building blocks *with webcomponents*, easily sharable flows *with storybooks*, building highly interactive components *with react.js*, expressive encapsulated styling *with css modules*, quick iterations and developing *with cra or next*, declartive data fetching *with graphql*, ensures extensive testing *with jest and typescript* and simulates real world browsers e2e testing with Cypress.

-The days where frontend developers are forced into backend teritory is over, frontend can be made with the best tools that cover every aspect and can avoid any slowdown that you have experienced in the past.
-It creates progressive enhancement with webcomponents that backend can use without taking all the responsiblity.
+The days where frontend developers are forced into backend territory are over, frontend can be made with the best tools that cover every aspect and can avoid any slowdown that you have experienced in the past.
+It creates progressive enhancement with webcomponents that backend can use without taking all the responsibility.

 These tools are for the next decade!
 Go build the future!